agolubev/playinzoo/README.md

 ```
 playinzoo.hosts=127.0.0.1:3000,127.0.0.1:3001,127.0.0.1:3002
-playinzoo.paths=/domain/data_center/client,/domain/data_center/org
+playinzoo.paths=/domain/data_center/client
 ```
 You can set these properties in application.conf or system properties.

-If you defined path as `/domain/data_center/client` than all nodes that are direct children of `client` node will be loaded with their values and shared as play configuration
+If you defined path as `/domain/data_center/client` than all nodes that are direct children of `client` node will be loaded along with their values and shared as play configuration

 To make it work you also need to add to Global object following